modotte/tasty-examples/README.md

 # tasty-examples

-Examples of unit and property testing with tasty, Hspec and Hedgehog.
+Simple examples of unit and property testing with tasty, Hspec and Hedgehog, tasty-html and tasty-rerun.